darryl-h/v-rising-server/README.md

 #### Server updates
 We will place the `update.bat` file with the startup batch file in the `<VAR_SERVER_INSTALLATION_DIRECTORY>`, we will also announce to the players we are doing this with mcrcon (https://github.com/Tiiffi/mcrcon/releases/) which we will place in the server directory as well for ease of access.

-**NOTE**: In either case, you will need to update the path to the server by replacing any line with `C:\servers\v_rising` with the correct path for your server.
+:spiral_notepad: In either case, you will need to update the path to the server by replacing any line with `C:\servers\v_rising` with the correct path for your server.

 ##### With SteamPS <!-- omit in toc -->
 `update.bat`